tohe91/GENLOG/README.md

 # GENLOG
-Generating Reliable Process Event Streams andTime Series Data based on Neural Networks
+Generating Reliable Process Event Streams and Time Series Data based on Neural Networks

 ## Tool
 The tool can be found here: https://cpee.org/genlog